vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 The key tables in the Singularity database to find the location of some bytes are:
 - The `car_blocks` table, which keeps a record of the CIDs of all blocks inside the preparation CAR and the offset of those blocks within this CAR and the original file.
 Moreover, if the block was created and its bytes are not present in the original file (e.g., DagPB root node), the block content is stored inline in the `raw_block` column.
 - The `files` table, which keeps track of the CID of every file within the encoded directory.
+- The `storages` table, which keeps track of configuration to HTTP location of the file.

 Given that Hash Stream server responses are shaped by the requests, the following sections show how these tables can be used by the IndexStore to find locations for the bytes depending on the request: